 - anything made with white flour

 Pasta noodles that list semolina, durum flour, or durum wheat flour as their first ingredient are high in carbohydrates and low in fiber.
-These should be removed from the diet.
-Pastas made from bean or lentil flour instead of wheat flour are an excellent alternative.
+Pasta made from bean or lentil flour instead of wheat flour is a nutritious alternative.

-Sugar is a carbohydrate and should be avoided wherever possible.
-When reading food labels, be sure to look for sugar’s various names.
-These include sucrose, high fructose corn syrup, and dextrose.
-Sugar can also lurk in the things you drink, such as soda and juice.
+Sugar is a carbohydrate and should be limited on a PCOS diet.
+When reading food labels, be sure to look for sugar’s various names, including:

-PCOS, like many disorders, responds positively to proactive lifestyle choices.
-This includes exercise and daily physical movement.
-Both can help to reduce insulin resistance, especially when coupled with a limited intake of unhealthy carbohydrates.
+These changes include exercise and daily physical movement.
+When coupled with a limited intake of refined carbohydrates, both can help reduce insulin resistance.
 Many experts agree that at least 150 minutes per week of exercise is ideal.

 Daily activity, low sugar intake, and a low-inflammation diet may also lead to weight loss.
-Women may experience improved ovulation with weight loss, so women who are obese or overweight and want to get pregnant may find physician-approved exercise especially important.
+People may experience improved ovulation with weight loss.

-If your symptoms persist, speak with your doctor.
+If your symptoms persist, speak with a doctor.
 They can work with you to identify the cause and recommend next steps.